eileenwong9305/Popular-Movies/README.md

 - Minimum Android Version: 15

 ## Getting Started
 To run the app, please login to [TheMovieDB website](https://developers.themoviedb.org/3/getting-started/introduction) and request an API key.
-Replace the text "[YOUR_API_KEY]" with your API key in "NetworkUtils" file.
+Replace the text "[YOUR_API_KEY]" with your API key in "gradle.properties" file.
 Then build and run the file in your mobile device or emulator.

 ## Project Screenshot
 Home screen.
 Movies list are sorted either by most popular or highest-rated.